Learning Support Coordinator

 Carcoola’s Student Services aims to provide a sound and well structured support system for students.
 The Learning Support Coordinator (LSC) consults and liaises with the School Principal, the School Psychologist, Chaplain and other outside agencies such as disabilities services, consulting teachers, parents and staff to address student needs.

-The LSC also collaborates with class teachers, the literacy and numeracy specialists and student services team to ensure Students at Educational Risk have appropriate learning programs.
+The LSC also collaborates with class teachers and student services team to ensure Students at Educational Risk have appropriate learning programs.
 Students with medical health issues such as anaphylaxis, asthma and epilepsy are also monitored by the LSC.

-A School Psychologist visits the school once a fortnight on Wednesday.
+A School Psychologist visits the school once a fortnight on Friday.
 Referrals to the school psychologist are to be made through the Learning Support Coordinator.
-The primary role of the School Psychologist is to support teaching staff in providing the best educational programs for all students, and that ALL students can access the curriculum and haave the skills to do so.
+The primary role of the School Psychologist is to support teaching staff in providing the best educational programs for all students, so that ALL students can access the curriculum and have the skills to do so.